ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

    * Crippled, Pinned Down, Hamstrung, and Off Balanced all cause Acid vulnerability.
    * Fear/Charmed/other mental conditions no longer bring Psychic vulnerability.
 97. REMOVED Always Saved Alfira (because Alfira Joins The Party should be doing the same thing).
+98. REMOVED Paladin Visual Aura again.
+99. REMOVED REL.
+It will return *if* someone with more talent, time, passion, patience, and common sense volunteers to take over REL management from me.
+100. REPLACED Ketheric's replacer with a different one that makes him look like a fugly old undead elf, but doesn't go full World of Warcraft villain.
+101. REMOVED (optional) common actions consolidated.
+102. REMOVED (optional) Lone Wolf Feat.
+Smaller parties are not the intended Listo experience.
+103. Moved Owlbear Cub Evolved from optional to core.
+104. Moved Mother of Spiders from optional to core.
+105. REMOVED (optional) Companion Compendium.
+106. Moved Scratch and Shovel and Everyone Else from optional to core, however Us and Shovel are nerfed a little bit (worse base states, damage vulnerabilities).
+However all 3 companions are also improved in some ways (status immunities that make sense to each creature, like Us can't be blinded and Shovel is immune to fear).
+They can all be summoned once per short rest.
+107. Between Nessa, the Hyena, Scratch, Shovel, Us, the Owlbear, and the Crag Spiders, I'm declaring the end of "gotta catch 'em all creep."
+Anyone who complains Listo is too hard and still can't win with 500 summons and the easy CX config has skill issues.

 ## Listonomicon v6.3 ALFIRA LIVES!
 Save safe?
 No. (I wanted to keep it safe but things got silly with serior errors).